Creating website and blogging in Org mode

 bibliography support.

-Then, I define a utility function last-modified
+Then, I define a utility function file-dates

-allowing me to get the date of
+allowing me to get the dates of

 Blog post synopsis